miseran/tabs_are_windows/README.md

         no_focus [window_role="^qutebrowser_background$"]

-   Instead of patching qb directly, I added an (even worse) monkey patch to `config.py`.
+   Instead of patching qb directly, I added a horrible monkey patch to `config.py`.

-4. **Tabbing new windows**: I use an i3 workspace layout and a custom desktop file to always open new qb windows in a tabbed layout, but only if the current workspace is empty.
+4. **Tabbing new windows**: I use an i3 workspace layout and a custom desktop file to open new qb windows in a tabbed layout, but only if the current workspace is empty.
 See the script, layout and desktop file `qutebrowser-layout.*` (requires jq).